tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 with large tensors.

-Now that eager execution environment is (almost) supported by the Java client, it is imperative that the I/O operations between the tensor buffers and the JVM are efficient enough to let the users peek at and, in some situation, modify their data without a important performance hit.
+Now that eager execution environment is (almost) supported by the Java client, it is imperative that the I/O operations between the native tensor buffers and the JVM are efficient enough to let the users peek at their data and, in some cases, modify it without an important performance hit.

 By developing a new set of I/O utility classes, we can allow the user to access directly the tensor data buffers while still preventing mistakes that could break their internal format (the main reason why the